Skip to content

 Take a dive into your data to understand your audience on a deeper level.
 How old are they?
 What languages do they speak?
 Which video styles do they prefer?
 Use this information to create content that truly captures their interests.

-Youtuber Rob Kenney’s “Dad, How Do I?” videos have blown up recently.
-He found his niche: judgment-free “Dad” how-tos for folks who need help jump-starting a car, using a camping stove, installing a ceiling fan and other classically Dad activities.
+YouTuber Rob Kenney’s “Dad, How Do I?” videos are a great example of leaning into what works with your audience.
+His niche is judgment-free “Dad” how-tos for folks who need help jump-starting a car, using a camping stove, installing a ceiling fan, and other classically Dad activities.

-See what’s trending on Youtube—the explore page is a good place to see content that’s new and hot.
-Trends and challenges are instant inspo for new content, and the ones on Youtube often last longer than trends on other apps (for example, the Boyfriend Does My Makeup Challenge that first popped up around 2006 is somehow still going).
-Videos like morning and night routines are big in 2022.
+Trends and challenges are instant inspo for new content, and the ones on YouTube often last longer than trends on other apps.
+For example, the Boyfriend Does My Makeup Challenge that first popped up around 2006 is somehow still going strong.

 Kind of like a cliffhanger on a TV show, posting videos in multiple parts will ensure that viewers keep coming back to your channel (as long as they’re not too long).

-The trick to this is not posting videos in multiple parts because you have to–for example, this late-night segment with Jeff Goldblum was posted in two parts (each 7 minutes long) even though they are just over 15 minutes together.
+The trick is not posting videos in multiple parts because you have to–for example, this late-night segment with Billie Eilish was posted in two parts (each about five minutes long) even though they are just over 10 minutes together.

 Posting in more digestible chunks makes users more likely to click on your video, where you can gently point them towards Part 2.

-If you have 100,000 or more subscribers, you can apply to be verified on Youtube.
-(And if you need help getting there, here are 15 strategies you can use to get more subscribers.
-We’ve also put together a guide to Youtube’s verification process.
+If you have at least 100,000 subscribers, you can apply to be verified on YouTube.
+(And if you need help getting there, here are 15 strategies you can use to get more subscribers.)

-29. Promote your videos in a Youtube Community post
+28. Promote your videos in a YouTube community post

-Your Youtube Community tab has a feed that looks similar to Facebook or Twitter, where you can post video announcements, polls, questions, and other media for your audience.
-(Warning: they do pronounce GIF as “jif” in the following video).
+This section has a feed similar to Facebook or X (Twitter), where you can post video announcements, polls, questions, and other media for your audience.

 Find successful channels that are similar to yours, and watch what they do.
 Then, put your own spin on it.
 You’ve got access to a gigantic library that is always growing (500 hours of new videos are uploaded every minute).
 School is in session.